ayrat555/ayrat555.github.io/_posts/2022-01-30-cryptopunk.md

 Cryptopunk extensively uses Rust NIFs:

-- [ex_secp256k1](https://github.com/omgnetwork/ex_secp256k1) - secp256k1 ellictic curve functions
+- [ex_secp256k1](https://github.com/omgnetwork/ex_secp256k1) - secp256k1 elliptic curve functions
 - [ex_pbkdf2](https://github.com/ayrat555/ex_pbkdf2) -  Password-Based Key Derivation Function v2 (PBKDF2).
 It's used for seed creation
 - [ex_keccak](https://github.com/tzumby/ex_keccak) - Keccak hash.
 It's used for Ethereum address creation

 The only disadvantage of using Rust Nifs is you have to bring Rust into your project.
-But on the other hand, C Nif requires a couple of dependencies to be installed.
+But on the other hand, C Nifs usually require a couple of dependencies to be installed.

 So Rust can be considered just one more dependency.